PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuation.md

 * allows the scripter to wrap commands how they see fit, while still getting Intellisense and tab completion, without using backticks.
-* aside from the `@` character to initiate multi-line continuance, the rest of the command is entered the exact same way it would be if it was entered on a single line.
+* aside from the `@` character to initiate multi-line continuation, the rest of the command is entered the exact same way it would be if it was entered on a single line.
 * ad hoc could support this syntax as well (PSReadline could wait for a